eddxdd/Calculator/README.md

 * A calculator created using JavaScript.

-// Works but need to finish CSS
+// WNeeds to finish CSS and some other minor adjustments